FreeTrav/psPILOT/psPILOT.md

 #### U: Use

 Use (call) a subroutine.
-A subroutine starts with a label and ends with E:. psPILOT saves the line number of the call, and jumps to the designated label, continuing execution from that point.
-When the E: statement is reached, psPILOT returns to the program line following the saved line number, and resumes execution.
+A subroutine starts with a label and ends with `E:`. psPILOT saves the line number following the call, and jumps to the designated label, continuing execution from that point.
+When the `E:` statement is reached, psPILOT returns to the the saved line number, and resumes execution.
 Different implementations of PILOT variously require, permit, or prohibit the leading `*` in the `«label»` in a `U` statement; psPILOT permits it but does not require it (i.e., `U: *TARGET` and `U: TARGET` are equivalent).

 #### Conditional Expressions (Parentheses)